-In contrast to these authors, for whom the writings of the New Testament are not yet undisputed source evidence for the beginnings of Christianity, we find in most representations of early Christianity today that the authors rely on the New Testament writings as a matter of fact, as if these would have been the undoubted reference works back then.
-For example, one reads in one of the most recent introductory text books at the opening of the section on the “sources” of the history of the “first 100 years of Christianity”: “The main sourcees are naturally all writings of the New Testament, especially the letters of Paul, Acts, and the Gospels”.
-With regards the selection of sources, modern historiography fundamentally differs from most of those who wrote history during the first millennium, yet, partly agrees with the ideal that, as we shall see in more detail, Irenaeus wants to convey.

-If Irenaeus, with his insistence on the four Gospels (and on Paul), is accessible to today's readers, informs them and seems to represent what is taken for granted in modern scholarship, our investigation reveals that in his own time and for many decades and centuries to come he must have found himself in quite a precarious position, both in terms of his choice of sources as well as the position that he has taken.
+Although these authors did not yet regard the New Testament as an indisputable authority on the beginnings of Christianity, this is precisely what writers today tend to assume.
+For example, a recently published introductory textbook states that "the main source [on the first 100 years of Christianity] are naturally all writings of the New Testament, especially the letters of Paul, Acts, and the gospels."
+When it comes to sources, however, modern historians differ fundamentally from their forebears of the first millennium, even if they agree in part with the notion proposed by Irenaeus.
+Although Irenaeus, with his insistence on the four gospels (and Paul), is accessible to and informative for today's audience, epitomizing everything that is taken for granted in modern scholarship, our investigation reveals that both in his own day and for a long time afterward, the position he assumed and his choice of sources were rather precarious.

-Surely, Irenaeus was read by Tertullian, Hippolytus, Marcellus of Ancyra, Gregory of Nyssa and his brother Basil and others in the two following centuries after his death, and his theology certainly continued to have an impact on these and their works, and through these on other readers.
-Hence, he became considered a man of the beginning, “close to the times of the apostles”, “an apostolic man”, yet, primarily perceived as an antiheretic fighter.
-With the vanishing of his opponents into the obscurity of history, he, too, soon fell “into oblivion ... until he was (only) rediscovered by Erasmus”.
-Still today, we lack a complete Greek text of any of his major works.
-Adversus haereses has largely been preserved in its entirety only in Latin and Armenian translations, and his catechetical work, the Demonstratio or Epideixis has only ever been preserved in the Armenian language.
-A “letter to Victor ..., (a) letter to the Valentinian Florinus On the monarchy of God or that God is not the author of evil ... , (a) treatise against Florinus On the Eighth ..., (and a) warning against Florinus”, are only preserved in parts, while all other writings of Irenaeus that are still known to Eusebius, such as “Against the Greeks on science, a Book of various orations, a letter to the Montanist Blastus On the schism and further letters” are completely lost except for their titles.
+The works of Irenaeus were certainly read by Tertullian, Hippolytus, Marcellus of Ancyra, Gregory of Nyssa and his brother Basil, and others in the two centuries following his death, and his theological ideas continued to impact their works, and through them, other readers.
+He thus came to be seen as someone "close to the times of the apostles," "an apostolic man," rather than someone occupied primarily with battling heresy.
+Yet, as his opponents gradually disappeared into historical obscurity, he, too, fell "into oblivion ... until he was rediscovered by Erasmus."
+Even today, we have no complete Greek text of any of Irenaeus's major works.
+Adversus haereses was preserved in its entirety only in the Latin and Armenian translation, while his catechetical work, the Demonstratio or Epideixis survives only in Armenian.
+The "Letter to Victor," another letter to Valentinian Florinus "On the monarchy of God or that God is not the author of evil," a treatise against Florinus entitled On the Eighth…, and a warning regarding Florinus are all preserved only in part.
+Other writings mentioned Eusebius, such as Against the Greeks on Science, a Book of Various Orations, a letter "On the schism" to the Montanist Blastus, and further correspondence have been lost entirely, with the exception of their titles.

-Why this chapter links Irenaeus and the New Testament with one another has become clear from what has already been said.
-In fact, the history of the New Testament is closely tied into the period in which Irenaeus lived and worked, i.e. the years from the middle to the end of the 2nd century, or more precisely, especially the last third of it.
-Even if “the corridors of canon research are dimly lit and the kind of evidence that one would hope to find is strangely missing, namely a credible ancient document that tells what led the church to acknowledge a NT canon of Scriptures”, we can delineate the path to some extent and make out a few steps that lead towards Irenaeus and his views on Scriptures.
+Nevertheless, Irenaeus is clearly linked to the formation of the New Testament, as the evidence presented earlier shows.
+The history of the New Testament is, in fact, closely bound to the period in which Irenaeus lived and worked, i.e., the final third of the second century.
+Even if "the corridors of canon research are dimly lit, and the kind of evidence that one would hope to find is strangely missing, namely a credible ancient document that tells what led the church to acknowledge a NT canon of scriptures," we can still trace the path to some extent, some of which lies through Irenaeus and his views on scripture.